Studio Sarah

 Ideal for

-• Mid-to-large company rehearsals
+• Mid-to-large sized company rehearsals

 • Classes, workshops, schools groups, staff training groups